 We strongly believe that listening and speaking skills are the building blocks of English and our access to learning across the curriculum.
 In order to succeed as thinkers, readers and writers, children need to cultivate a love of words and language and the confidence to explore it.

-Our teaching of reading aims to create fluent and confident readers by the end of year 6.
+Our teaching of reading aims to create fluent and confident readers .

 Developing a love of reading is the most powerful attribute that can make a difference to our children’s future attainment.
 From Foundation Stage to Year 6, the children at Mandeville experience lessons and a range of fiction, non-fiction and poetry texts which promote a love of books and reading.